 For many people, MDMA or ecstasy treatment is the first step toward a healthier and happier life.
 Substance use disorder is recognized as a disease, and the medical community no longer considers it a moral failing.
 Treatment and recovery are possible for anyone.

-Rehab is one of many possible tools to treat addiction, and the first step towards recovery should be contacting a South Florida drug rehab facility like The Recovery Village Palm Beach.
+Rehab is one of many possible tools to treat addiction, and the first step towards recovery should be contacting a South Florida drug rehab facility like The Recovery Village Palm Beach at Baptist Health.

 Rehab helps people to think about and manage their addiction like a disease.
 Similar to other chronic diseases like high blood pressure and asthma, substance use disorder requires a high level of motivation on the part of the patient to be successful in treatment.
 But given the right tools, anyone can treat and recover from a substance use disorder.